nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 ### Portal Master
 # Moon Portal Master +Spell: Selene the Lunar Enchantress\nLore:
 ## Selene is the Moon Portal Master, linked to the mysterious power of the moon.
 Her ultimate skill, \"Moonlit Dreamweave,\" casts a silvery web of dreams that ensnares her foes and renders them powerless.
-It is believed that those caught in this enchantment are transported to a world of their deepest desires, leaving them oblivious to the waking realm."},{"trait_type":"Background","value":"Magic"},{"trait_type":"
+It is believed that those caught in this enchantment are transported to a world of their deepest desires, leaving them oblivious to the waking realm.

+### Background
+### Magic

 ### Portal Cats
 # Quicksilver the Alchemical Alchemist\n
 ## Quicksilver possesses the power to transmute any substance into gold or silver.
-They are the guardian of the Philosopher's Portal, where wealth and knowledge meet."}]}
+They are the guardian of the Philosopher's Portal, where wealth and knowledge meet.